solliancenet/powerbi-marketing/01-Services-We-Offer/04-Optimize-Your-PowerBI-Environment.md

 Step 1 - Develop an Power BI environment artifact and usage profile.
 Be able answer questions like:

 - How many workspaces, datasets, and reports make up your environment?
+What type of data are users creating reports from?
-- How many users are in your tenant and what types of activities are they performing?
+- How many users are in your tenant and what types of activities are they performing and how often?
 - What day of the week and time are the users performing those activities?
 - What type access and roles are assigned in your environment?
+- Which reports are driving compute costs?

 Step 2 - Assess your current Power BI tenant for performance and improvement suggestions based on your reporting and data processing usage.
 Understand where your environment resources are being used and spent.
 Learn who is consuming resources and driving your cloud service consumption expenses.